rjdellecese/gleam_decode/README.md

 ## Basic usage

-Let's say that you have an Elixir and an Erlang function that you'd like to call from your Gleam code, whose returned data you'd like to work with in Gleam.
+Let's say that you have an Elixir function and an Erlang function that you'd like to call from your Gleam code, whose returned data you'd like to work with in Gleam.

 ### Elixir